vardhandongre/Applied-Machine-Learning/NCSA-Training/README.md

-# National Center for Supercomputing Applications: Training Programs
+# National Center for Supercomputing Applications: Training Programs & Hackathons
 I have been a participant in these training and competitive programs organized by NCSA

 * Petascale Training Institute (2019)